jeizaguerri/m-bot/README.md

 python main.py
 ```

-Please notice that packages used by the tools created by the bot are not automatically installed.
+Please notice that packages used in the tools created by the bot are not automatically installed.
 You will need to manually install them in order for this tools to work.

 ## Useful messages